janeund/memory-game/readme.md

 ## Features

-- setting the theme to use numbers or icons within the tiles
+- Setting the theme to use numbers or icons within the tiles
-- choosing to play on either a 6x6 or 4x4 grid
+- Choosing to play on either a 6x6 or 4x4 grid
-- counting moves by clicking on tiles
+- Counting moves by clicking on tiles
-- tracking time elapsed from the moment when new game started
+- Tracking time elapsed from the moment when new game started
-- starting new game or restarting the current one by clicking on respective buttons
+- Starting new game or restarting the current one by clicking on respective buttons

 ## Future Improvements

-- add responsiveness for different screen sizes
+- Add responsiveness for different screen sizes

 ## Start Locally